machinelearning2014/deepthoughtai-evo-site/paper.md

 The triage decision is made according to the following decision procedure:

-- **LITE:** Single-step answer, no reasoning chain, no contestable assumptions.
-- **COMPUTE:** Requires numerical/symbolic computation; result is a value, expression, or dataset; Python/SymPy can produce the answer.
 - **MATHS:** Any mathematical task — computation, derivation, construction, classification, counterexample, existence/impossibility argument, or formal proof.
 The rigor level (computational through formal) is inferred from the problem structure: requests containing "prove", "theorem", "lemma", or LaTeX notation default to formal rigor with Lean 4 verification required.
-Simple computations and derivations use lower rigor levels.
+Simple computations and derivations use `math_rigor: "computational"`.
 - **CODE:** Requires reading, writing, reviewing, debugging, testing, deploying, or securing code, config, repositories, dependencies, builds, or developer tooling; evidence comes from source files, repository metadata, and test/build output.
-- **REASON:** Multi-step logical inference, multiple perspectives, contestable assumptions, philosophical/ethical/strategic analysis.
+- **REASON:** All other requests — multi-step logical inference, multiple perspectives, contestable assumptions, philosophical/ethical/strategic analysis, factual queries, and simple lookups.
+All REASON requests use the full Prolog harness with derivation, consistency checking, and assumption-dependence classification.

 ### 2.2 The Assumption-Management Layer